Kehteh/kehteh.github.io/README.md

 - [ ] Functional Contact Form
 - [ ] "Projects" section
 - [ ] Links to external sites, e.g. GitHub and LinkedIn.

+I went with an oil slick/vapour wave colour palette.
+I wanted to explore the cozy game raelm so I added my own pixel art design "Dumpling" that I would like to explore as a potential mascot for my personal branding.
+I included my original headshot that I applied to She Codes with, and used border-radius to crop it into a circle for aesthetic purposes.
+My biography proved to be the most difficult section on the page because it is quite long and having the lines flow in an reader-friendly manner was quite the task!
 ​
 ### Technical
  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?